Ethelene Jones Crocket

 Ethelene Jones was born in St. Joseph, MI.
 She attended Jackson High School and Jackson Junior College (now Jackson College), where she graduated in 1934.
 She met and married George Crockett Jr while attending the University of Michigan

 In 1942, Crockett began medical school at Howard University when she was 28 years old, married, and mother to three children.
-No hospital in Detroit would accept her in a residency program because she was a black woman.
+No hospital in Detroit would accept her in a residency program because she was a Black woman.
 Crockett completed her obstetrics/gynecology residency at Sydenham Hospital in New York, where she joined her husband, George Crockett.
 In 1960, Crockett spent a month touring Europe and the Soviet Union with 16 other black doctors on a study trip sponsored by the National Medical Association (NMA).
 The trip was led by Dr. Edward C. Mazique, the president of the NMA, to assess medical advances in other countries and exchange best practices; it was also considered a goodwill mission to the Soviet Union.

 Crockett directed the Detroit Maternal Infant Care Project from 1967-1970.
 She also helped design the Detroit Model Neighborhood Comprehensive Health Center.
 In the 1970s, Crockett was a gynecologist at Grace and Harper Hospital in Detroit.
 In 1971, the Detroit Free Press named Crockett one of nine “Detroit’s Most Successful Women.”
 Crockett was active in various organizations that dealt with health and social issues.
-She advocated for public daycare centers for working women and family planning, and she often lectured on these and other topics.
-In 1972 she led the fight to liberalize Michigan's abortion laws.
+She advocated for public daycare centers for working women and family planning and often lectured on these and other topics.
+In 1972, she led the fight to liberalize Michigan's abortion laws.
 In 1972, Crockett received the “Woman of the Year” award from the Zeta Phi Beta Sorority, Beta Omicron Zeta Chapter, Detroit, MI.
 In 1978, the Detroit Medical Society named Crockett “Physician of the Year.”
 Crockett was the keynote speaker at the Jackson College commencement 1972 ceremony.

 After her death on December 28, 1978, the college established a yearly award in her honor, the Dr. Ethelene Jones Crockett Distinguished Alumni Award, which goes to alumni who display “positive personal involvement for the betterment of mankind with his/her community, state, nation or world.”
 She was Michigan's first Black female board-certified OB/GYN and the first woman to be president of the American Lung Association.
 In 1988, Crockett was inducted posthumously into the Michigan Women's Hall of Fame.
 Crockett continues to be remembered as an influential figure in post-war Detroit and was recently featured in Herb Boyd's “Black Detroit,” a people's history of self-determination.